 This I can tell you first hand is true.
 Although Guy is being modest about his lack of talent, he does give his all on anything that he commits to.
 We went above and beyond on every aspect of the Motorola events.
 Guy was there to give a speech and many people would have given the speech, then left.
 We took photos before and after each event trying to get a photo with each person.
 Guy processed all the photos, 250 and more per event, added a watermark to the photos and shared them all on Google+.
 He had meetings with important people in different cities, did every interview that was requested (which was probably a hundred or more we didn't count) as well as charmed each and every person he met.
 It was impressive.
 Then we'd go to the next city and do it again.

 Having a very strong work ethic is definitely one of the keys to being Guy Kawasaki.

-I asked my Facebook friends to throw out some questions about what they’d like to know about the trip.
-These people saw many of the posts that I shared through the month and were so supportive.
+I asked my Facebook friends to throw out some questions about what they'd like to know about the trip.
+These people saw many of the posts that I shared throughout the month and were so supportive.
 I really appreciate them!